 *The 2008 Summer Olympics brought Beijing (and all of China) to the forefront of the world, and cemented the country as one of the world’s new superpowers.
 This tour will show you the monumental sights of new Beijing’s crowning achievement, such as the Bird’s Nest Stadium and the spectacular Water Cube.

-*Visit China’s most renowned palace, the vast and majestic Forbidden City, which was home to China’s imperial family for over 400 years.
-Walk on the world's largest square - Tiananmen Square to feel China's cry for sovereignty, freedom and democracy.
-(This tour can be substituted with tour to Summer Palace or Temple of Heaven if you have been to the Forbidden City).
+Visit China’s most renowned palace, the vast and majestic Forbidden City, which was home to China’s imperial family for over 400 years.
+Walk on the world's largest square - Tiananmen Square to feel China's pulse of development in the past century and today!

-*All-you-can-eat dinner served in the local farmer's house at the foot of Great Wall.
+Gourmet Chinese dinner served in the local farmer's house at the foot of Great Wall.
 Drink as much beer as you want!
 Western breakfast served in watch tower!
 Save one night of your hotel cost but have once-in-a-lifetime experience on the Great Wall.

 Day-by-day Hiking Itinerary